UC3MSocialRobots/maggie_devices_msgs-release/maggie_rfid_msgs/README.md

-# eyelids_msgs
+# maggie_rfid_msgs

-ROS package for the messages of the eyelids device for the Social Robot Maggie.
+ROS package for the messages of the RFID device for the Social Robot Maggie.

 ## LICENSE